SaraChicaD/javascript/backbone/README.md

 return {ViewA: ViewA, ViewB: ViewB};
 ```

-Whenever possible, return the artifact immediately instead of assigning to a variable that just gets returned afterward.
+Whenever possible, return the artifact immediately instead of assigning to a variable that just gets returned afterward:

 ```js
 // good